Skip to content

 Pattern matching alone cannot catch all attacks.
 Combine with other guards for defense-in-depth.

-1. Layer with other guards - PatternGuard catches ~70% of attacks; use with PerplexityGuard for adversarial suffixes
+1. Layer with other guards - PatternGuard is fast but not comprehensive on its own; combine with PerplexityGuard for adversarial suffixes

 2. Set appropriate severity - Use medium threshold for most cases